 Asking for help can make it easier for you to accomplish what you need to do.
 If it’s difficult for you to reach out for help, think about exchanging errands with someone.

-It’s important to learn how to effectively address your fatigue.
+It’s important to learn how to effectively address your RA fatigue.
 By following proven tips and consulting your doctor, you’ll have a better chance of managing it so you can enjoy your daily activities.